Marigold

 • Use a <div> for block-level layout elements without paragraph semantics.

-Customizing Text
+Customizing text

 Sometimes you want to highlight text or make it stand out from the rest of the content.
 The <Text> component supports a color prop that allows you to change the text color.
 Also you can set the weight and size of the text to make it more prominent.